bkrug/dancing-squirrel-ui/README.md

 ## Description

-This is a WebApi for managing an imaginary company that trains squirrels to work in the entertainment industry.
+This is a React JS application for managing an imaginary company that trains squirrels to work in the entertainment industry.
 See also the companion repo for the ReactJS application: https://github.com/bkrug/dancing-squirrel-api

 ## Available Scripts